Reward Imputation with Sketching for Contextual Batched Bandits: Experiments

 {\bf Experimental Settings.} We compared our algorithms with: Sequential Batch UCB (SBUCB) \citep{Han2020Sequential}, Batched linear EXP3 (BEXP3) \citep{Neu2020Efficient}, Batched linear EXP3 using Inverse Propensity Weighting (BEXP3-IPW)~\citep{Bistritz2019Online}, Batched Balanced Linear Thompson Sampling (BLTS-B) \citep{Dimakopoulou2019Balanced}, and Sequential version of Delayed Feedback Model (DFM-S)~\citep{Chapelle2014Modeling}.
 We applied the algorithms to CBB setting and implemented on Intel(R) Xeon(R) Silver 4114 CPU@2.20GHz, and repeated the experiments $20$ times.
 We tested the performance of algorithms in streaming recommendation scenarios, where the reward is represented by a linear combination of the click and conversion behaviors of users.
 According to Remark~\ref{rem:PR:regret:final:all}, we set the batch size as $B = C_B^2 N / d$, the constant $C_B \approx 25$, and the sketch size $c = 150$ on all the datasets.
 The average reward was used to evaluate the accuracy of algorithms.

 {\bf Performance Evaluation.} Figure~\ref{fig:PR:Criteo:DFM:all}(a)--(c) reports the average reward of SPUIR with its variants and the baselines.
 We observed that SPUIR and its variants achieved higher average rewards, demonstrating the effectiveness of our reward imputation.
 Moreover, SPUIR and its rate-scheduled version SPUIR-RS had similar performances compared with the origin PUIR, which indicates the practical effectiveness of our variants and verifies the correctness of the theoretical analyses.
-In Table~\ref{table:PR:Real:all:std:sys_criteo}, we present the average reward results (mean $\pm$ std) on synthetic data and Criteo dataset.
-From the results in Table~\ref{table:PR:Real:all:std:sys_criteo}, we have the following observations: (1)~The proposed PUIR, SPUIR and their rate-scheduled versions persistently achieved higher average rewards than other baselines; (2)~The proposed imputation approaches achieved lower variances than the baselines (SBUCB, BLTS-B) that have comparable accuracies.
+The results on \texttt{commercial product} in Table~\ref{table:PR:Real:commercial} indicate that SPUIR outperformed the second-best baseline with the improvements of 1.07\% CVR (conversion rate) and 1.12\% CTCVR (post-view click-through\&conversion rate).
 Besides, our reward imputation approaches were more efficient than DFM-S, BLTS-B. The variants using sketching of our algorithms (SPUIR, SPUIR-RS) significantly reduced the time costs of reward imputation, and took less than twice as long to run compared to the baselines without reward imputation (SBUCB, BEXP3, BEXP3-IPW).
 Figure~\ref{fig:PR:Criteo:DFM:all}(d) illustrates performances of SPUIR and its nonlinear variants, where SPUIR-Kernel achieved the highest rewards indicating the effectiveness of the nonlinear generalization of our approach.
 For different decision tasks, a suitable nonlinear reward model needs to be selected for better performances.